Duration: 1 year full time or 2 years part time

 Teaching & assessment

 The course will be delivered in a range of teaching approaches, from lectures, to workshops, study visits, field trips, practicals, group projects, quizzes and debates.
-These will be complemented by skills training, from communication, writing and science in the media, to hands on data visualisation and statistical analysis, mapping, and research skills.
+These will be complemented by skills training, from communication, writing and science in the media, to data visualisation and statistical analysis, mapping, and research skills.
 Students will also develop transferable skills in team working, time and project management, and leadership.

 Eligible degree subjects include (but are not limited to) Agricultural Science, Archaeology, Biochemistry, Biological Science, Biomedical Science, Chemistry, Conservation Science, Earth Science, Ecology, Environmental Science, Food Science, Genetics, Geography, Health Science, Human Biology, Horticultural Science, Plant Science, Soil Science, Zoology.
+However, it should be noted that this is an interdisciplinary course and so we welcome students with different degrees if they can demonstrate relevant work experience.

 Normally applicants will possess a UK 2:2 (Honours) or international equivalent in the eligible degree subjects listed above.
 Applicants holding other degree subjects, such as social sciences and economics, should contact the Course Lead to be considered, especially if they can demonstrate relevant training and/or professional vocational experience.